igorservo159/ads2-ufrn/U1T5/README.md

 ### Centrality Metrics

-- **Degree Centrality:** Number of connections of each neighborhood node.
+- **Degree Centrality:** Measures the number of direct connections each node (location) has.
+In this context, a high degree centrality indicates areas with many direct connections to other parts of the network, potentially suggesting locations with high local accessibility and visibility.
+These areas might be beneficial for dock stations as they allow easy access from surrounding points.

-- **Closeness Centrality:** Calculates the average distance from each node to all other nodes, assessing overall accessibility.
+- **Closeness Centrality:** Calculates the average shortest distance from each node to all other nodes, assessing overall accessibility within the network.
+Nodes with high closeness centrality are generally closer, on average, to all other points, which could indicate central, well-connected areas that are easy to reach.
+This is valuable for dock-station placement because it ensures that users can access the station quickly from various parts of the campus.

-- **Betweenness Centrality:** Analyzes each neighborhood's position on the shortest paths, determining areas of intermediation.
+- **Betweenness Centrality:** Measures the extent to which a node lies on the shortest paths between other nodes, identifying key intermediaries within the network.
+High betweenness centrality suggests locations that serve as bridges or transfer points between different areas.
+Placing dock stations in these spots could be advantageous because they are likely to be on popular routes, facilitating movement across the campus and increasing station visibility.

-- **Eigenvector Centrality:** Assesses each node's influence based on the importance of its neighbors.
+- **Eigenvector Centrality:** Assesses the influence of a node based not only on its direct connections but also on the importance of those connections.
+In this context, a high eigenvector centrality implies that a location is connected to other well-connected or central areas.
+Dock stations at such locations could benefit from high traffic due to the "influence" of nearby important points, ensuring that these stations remain busy and accessible.

 ### CDF and PDF Analysis of Node Degrees